HDLMake/hdl-make/docs/index.rst

 Synthesizing a bitstream
 ------------------------

 Once we have a constrained design targeted to a real FPGA board, we can generate a valid bitstream configuration file that can be downloaded into the FPGA configuration memory.
+In order to do that, we can use ``hdlmake`` to generate a synthesis Makefile that is able to perform the complete process by running a step-by-step flow that starts with the project generation and ends with the bitstream compiling.
+The main advantage of this approach is that, when synthesizing complex designs, the process can be resumed if it fails or is halted and the already performed jobs don't need to be re-launched again.

+The following are the different **target names** a synthesis Makefile may feature.
+The names are taken from Xilinx ISE, a synthesis tools that goes through all of the potential synthesis stages, but will apply to all other available tools too:

+   - ``project``: Create the synthesis tool specific project.
+   - ``synthesize``: Synthesize the HDL source code.
+   - ``translate``: Translate to synthesis tool format.
+   - ``map``: Map the translated design into FPGA building blocks.
+   - ``par``: Execute Place & Route for the selected FPGA device.
+   - ``bitstream``: Generate the bitstream for FPGA programming.

+For each of the potential synthesis targets, a **Tool Command Language (TCL)** file will be created as a dependency in the Makefile.
+These TCL files include the tool specific commands that are then sourced to the selected tool to perform the different synthesis stages.
+We have chosen to use TCL files as the intermediate format as this is the de-facto standard language that has been selected by the FPGA vendors.

+A TCL file associated to a specific synthesis stage can be generated without sourcing it to the tool by just calling Make with the associated target name (``project.tcl``, ``synthesize.tcl``, ``translate.tcl``, ``map.tcl``, ``par.tcl``, ``bitstream.tcl``).
+In this way, this files can be integrated into other custom development flows.

+.. note:: note that we have an additional ``files.tcl`` target.
+This is a dependency target for the project, and includes the TCL commands that are required all of the different design files to the tool in an appropriated way.

-In order to do that, in the ``syn`` folder we can find examples of top Manifest.py targeted to perform a bitstream generation by using all of the synthesis tools supported by ``hdlmake``:
+As a quick-start for synthesis projects development, in the ``syn`` folder we can find examples of top ``Manifest.py`` targeted to perform a bitstream generation by using all of the synthesis tools supported by ``hdlmake``:

 .. code-block:: bash